 San Agustín

-A few kilometers from Playa del Inglés is San Agustín, considered to be a very calm beach with fewer tourists than its neighboring beaches.
+A few kilometers from Playa del Inglés is San Agustín, considered to be a very calm beach with fewer tourists.

 Photo by Wouter Hagens.